saminoorsyed/cyber_security/week3/programmingProject2/README.md

 ### Output
 The script will generate a `results.txt` file that contains the test results.
 This file lists each word from the `dictionary.txt` file and its corresponding test result (True Positive, True Negative, False Positive, or False Negative).
+The script also summarizes the data into a console output of the percentage of each result type after it finishes running.

 ### Interpretation of Results
 The script calculates and displays statistics in rounded percentages, based on the following definitions:

-- `true_neg`: The percentage of words from dictionary.txt does not exist in `rockyou.txt` and were not identified by the Bloom filter.
+- `True negative`: The percentage of words from dictionary.txt does not exist in `rockyou.txt` and were not identified by the Bloom filter.
-- `false_neg`: The percentage of words from dictionary.txt exists in `rockyou.txt`, and were not identified by the Bloom filter.
+- `False negative`: The percentage of words from dictionary.txt exists in `rockyou.txt`, and were not identified by the Bloom filter.
-- `false_pos`: The percentage of words from dictionary.txt is not in `rockyou.txt`, and were identified by the Bloom filter.
+- `False positive`: The percentage of words from dictionary.txt is not in `rockyou.txt`, and were identified by the Bloom filter.
-- `true_pos`: The percentage of words from dictionary.txt is in `rockyou.txt` and were identified by the Bloom filter.
+- `True positive`: The percentage of words from dictionary.txt is in `rockyou.txt` and were identified by the Bloom filter.

 The percentages are based on the total number of words tested and are displayed as rounded values.
 The script will also print these statistics to the console.